Bonnie

-Bonnie, is a Scottish given name and is sometimes used as a descriptive reference, as in the Scottish folk song, My Bonnie Lies over the Ocean.
-It comes from the Scots language word "bonnie" (pretty, attractive), or the French bonne (good).
+Bonnie is a Scottish given name and is sometimes used as a descriptive reference, as in the Scottish folk song My Bonnie Lies over the Ocean or Bonnie Dundee about John Graham, 7th Laird of Claverhouse.
+It comes from the Scots language word "bonnie" (handsome, pretty, attractive), or the French bonne (good).
 That is in turn derived from the Latin word "bonus" (good).
 The name can also be used as a pet form of Bonita.